The Government has introduced a number of changes to the benefits system. These may affect the payments you receive.

 - A couple making a joint claim for themselves and their child or children

 Children over 18 living with their parents or siblings can claim Universal Credit in their own right

 You must also satisfy certain financial conditions.
 Your entitlement will depend on both your income and savings.
 You cannot claim Universal Credit if your income or savings are above a certain limit.

-If you can’t manage the single monthly payment, you may be eligible for an Alternative Payment Arrangement (where the housing part of your benefits will come direct to us and the income part will go direct to you).
+If you can’t manage the single monthly payment, you may be eligible for an Alternative Payment Arrangement (where the housing part of your benefits will come directly to us and the income part will go directly to you).
 Your Universal Credit Agent (Job Centre Plus) will consider a number of factors to decide if you qualify.